Certified Educator of Infant Massage (CEIM) Training and Certification

 Analyze strategies for advertising infant massage in the community.

-Formulate a marketing plan for infant massage in your community or workplace.
+Formulate a marketing plan for infant massage education in your community or workplace.

 Know the potential contributions they make in their workplace, communities, and in the Infant Massage USA organization through their work with nurturing touch and infant massage.